 Turnaround, Shutdown and Outage Management - TSOM

-- Complete work on time and within budget
+- Steps to take to complete the turnaround (TSO) work on time and within budget

 - Utilize best practices in TSO planning, execution and closeout

 - The critical steps that the TSO team and management must take starting one year prior to the start of the TSO to ensure TSO success

 - The key items that need to be complete during each part of the lifecycle of the TSO in the one year prior to the start of the TSO

 - A blend of instruction, guided discussion, and hands-on exercises using "real world" examples makes the sessions thought provoking.
 The exercises will include both single and group activities.

 - Metrics that illustrate why certain activities are required for a TSO to meet its key performance indicators

 - The correlation between scope growth and TSO failure and how to effectively manage scope

 - A detailed discussion of all of the activities that should be done starting one year prior to the start of the TSO